International advocate pulls women into the equation

 Diversity and inclusion

-Maria Elena Christie serves as one of six inclusion coordinators for InclusiveVT, the university-wide effort to advance inclusion and diversity initiatives on campus.
+Maria Elisa Christie serves as one of six inclusion coordinators for InclusiveVT, the university-wide effort to advance inclusion and diversity initiatives on campus.

 “InclusiveVT is a framework that creates active, intentional engagement with Virginia Tech’s communities,” Christie said.
 She runs a women and gender in development discussion series that is one of the 86 InclusiveVT initiatives.